 How to Become a Strategic Leader

-What makes strategic leadership different than leadership in general?
+What makes strategic leadership different from leadership in general?
 If you’re a good leader, aren’t you in turn a strategic leader?

-Effective strategic leadership — and the ability to solve strategic leadership challenges — requires different skills and perspectives than those required by day-to-day operational leadership.
+Effective strategic leaders — who have the ability to solve strategic leadership challenges — need different skills and perspectives than those in day-to-day operational leadership roles.

 Operational leaders must master their functional area, meet short-term targets, and create stability for focused execution.

 Strategic leaders, on the other hand, must focus on multiple facets of the business instead of ensuring success in a single area.
 They make decisions that position the business for the future, while meeting current demands.
 And, typically, strategic leaders are involved in creating significant organizational change.
 This difference means that the challenges faced by strategic leaders will also be different.

 Strategic Leadership Stands Out in These 3 Ways

 Strategic decisions impact areas outside your own functional area, business unit, or even the organization.
 An effective strategic leader sees the organization as interdependent and interconnected, so that actions and decisions in one part of the organization are undertaken with their impact on other parts of the organization in mind.
 Operational leadership does not necessarily extend this far.